ptahproject/ptah/README.rst

 Use paster to create **your own application**.
 The default username is **admin** and password is **12345**.
 Check myapp/__init__.py for more information::

   venv/ptah$ cd ..
-  venv$ bin/paster create -t ptahdemo myapp venv$ cd myapp venv/myapp$ ../bin/python setup.py develop
+  venv$ bin/paster create -t ptah101 myapp
+  venv$ cd myapp
+  venv/myapp$ ../bin/python setup.py develop